Tip: READ ME FIRST! New Yarbo Owners FAQ / Head-scratchers / Essential Basic Information README!

 Moving and reinstalling your Docking Station will delete your Pathways from the Docking Station, all Work Plans, and all Schedules.
 Make notes and re-create.
 Other mapped items and Settings will remain intact.

 Can I map with one module and use another?
-Yes.
-The rover has the GPS smarts, not the modules.
-Map with the module you will most commonly use in that location:
+Yes, but there are things you need to know in The Big README.
+Map with the module you will most commonly use in that location.

 Edit Area allows you to change the boundary of an Area by removing slices or adding chunks.
 It is not possible to split an Area and keep all slices, however (an enhancement that has been requested).

 Deleting Areas unhooks Deadends, Sidewalks, Pathways.
-If you delete an Area where Deadends, Sidewalks, or Pathways start, those items will no longer be usable need to be deleted and re-mapped, even if you map another Area back over them.
-(Unknown if Yarbo will change this behavior.)
+If you delete an Area where Deadends, Sidewalks, or Pathways start, those items will need to be deleted and re-mapped.

-Running Work Plans without GPS at your Docking Station: You can put your Docking Station inside a structure, like your garage, and have your rover live inside.
-If no GPS, you don’t need to install the Docking Station in the App.
-Manually drive your rover to a mapped Area and start your Work Plan.
+Running Work Plans without GPS at your Docking Station: Manually drive your rover to a mapped Area and start your Work Plan.
 As long as the rover can get to where the work is through your map, it’ll go on its own.
 When the Work Plan is done, it will stop.
 Manually drive the rover back to the Docking Station (or wired charger) for it to charge.
 SmartVision is great for driving your rover around manually.

 Work Plan won’t run, error about needing to create the map per the documentation: Generally this happens because you are missing a Pathway from where the rover is to where you want it to go.
 Review your mapped items, especially Pathways.